AlpenMo/my-docs-site/docs/software-downloads.md

 # Software Downloads
 Once you have your workstation, you'll need to download the required software.
 Follow the instructions on this page to get everything you need to work.

+{: .note }
+For software licenses that require purchasing, ask your supervisor for the corporate credit card information.

 ## Company Email
 Your email account is set up with no action on your part necessary.
 You can access your email via the Outlook icon in the Windows taskbar.
 - Open Outlook